VikkMoor/sufferingMoorAndJava/README.md

 ### Lesson tasks:
 * task1count: Measure and compare the time it takes for 10000 (and then more) items to be added to *LinkedList* and *ArrayList*.
-* S4t1: receives a string of the form like: "text~num".
+* s4t1: receives a string of the form like: "text~num".

   Need to split the string by ~, save text's part into a linked list at position 'num'.

   If print~num is entered, have to show the string at position 'num' in the list and remove it.
-* S4t2: make the console application that:
+* s4t2: make the console application that:

   Receives strings from the user and 'remembers' them.

   If 'print' is entered, the string is output like LIFO.

   If 'revert' is entered, delete the previous text entered from memory.
+* s4t3: write a method to put an array of elements on the stack and output its contents to the console.
+  And same for queue.
-* Task3: ;
+* s4t4:
 ### Homework (autotests):
 * RevertList: to make the reverse LinkedList;
 * MyQueue: